 Fan of fresh fruit?
 Top your Victoria Scones with blueberries, strawberries or any berries of your choice and a drizzle of maple syrup.

 In for a summer treat?
 Then top your scones with a scoop of your favourite ice cream like Red Bean Ice Cream, Melon Ice Cream or Black Raspberry Ice Cream.
-You can also top them with chocolate chips or sprinkles of your choice.

 Recipe FAQs